-A handful of deadly infectious diseases claim millions
+A handful of deadly infectious diseases

-of lives worldwide each year: lower respiratory tract
+, especially in low-income countries, claim millions of lives worldwide each year: lower respiratory tract

 infections, diarrheal diseases